joshlay/container-signals/README.md

 See below for an example of how the script in the container traps the signal, and runs through some mock cleanup steps

-The top pane shows the stop request on the container, while the bottom pane shows the logs.
+The left pane shows the container logs/messages, including `ps` output with the running process -- _after_ the signal is trapped

+While the right pane shows the stop request.

 ![example-screen](./Trapped_Shutdown_Screenshot.png)